-Ultimate responsibility for this policy and procedure lies with the heads of CATS Cambridge and CSVPA (the Schools).
-The heads of the Schools have a legal duty under the Education and Inspections Act 2006 section.89 and guidance of DfE Preventing and Tackling Bullying 2017 to draw up procedures to prevent bullying among students and to bring these procedures to the attention of staff, parents and students.
+Ultimate responsibility for this policy and procedure lies with the Head of CATS Cambridge and Rector of CSVPA (the Schools).
+The Head Teacher/Rector of the Schools have a legal duty under the Education and Inspections Act 2006 section.89 and guidance of DfE Preventing and Tackling Bullying 2017 to draw up procedures to prevent bullying among students and to bring these procedures to the attention of staff, parents and students.